 Everyone has been wondering how the new bill aimed to classify Uber drivers as employees will affect the entertainment industry.

-Assembly Bill 5 (often shortened to AB 5) was signed into law by CA Governor Gavin Newsom on September 18th, 2019.
+Assembly Bill 5 (often shortened to AB 5) was signed into law by California Governor Gavin Newsom on September 18th, 2019.
 It will make it harder for employers to classify their workers as independent contractors.

 Although the ride share business and gig economy at large are the intended targets, there will be ripples produced by the law into the California economy.